 CSR declaration form

 The Bank started to include environmental pollution, threat to public interest, violation of human rights and related risks in the loan review process on May 21, 2021 for the purpose of upholding the spirit of the Equator Principles and exercising the Bank’s influence as a financial institution to fulfill its corporate social responsibility.
 When accepting a corporate loan application, the Bank will ask the customer to complete a CSR declaration form and provide adequate explanation.
 The requirement helps the Bank and customers work together in CSR fulfillment.
-A total of 49,551 customers have signed the form so far.
+A total of 56,973 customers have signed the form as of the end of 2025.

 ESG Review and Implementation Status